raphaelcalgaro/copy-bigquery-ga4-data-to-other-project/README.md

 ### **2. Service Account Keys**

-- Create service account keys for both source and destination projects:
+- Create service a account in the destination project and get a JSON key.
   1. Go to **IAM & Admin > Service Accounts** in the Google Cloud Console.
   2. Assign the necessary roles:
+     - **Destination Project**: `BigQuery Data Editor`.
+  3. Create and download the JSON key and securely store them outside your repository.
+  4. Go to the soure project in **IAM & Admin > IAM**, assign the necessary roles:
      - **Source Project**: `BigQuery Data Viewer`, `BigQuery Job User`.
-     - **Destination Project**: `BigQuery Data Editor`.
-  3. Download the JSON keys and securely store them outside this repository.

 ### **3. Python Environment**